Paul Éluard: Interwar period

-In November 1921, Paul and Gala visited Max Ernst at his home in Cologne.
-Paul had an immediate and an absolute sympathy for Max.
-Underneath the charm, Max, like Paul, was a man deeply revolted, in total rupture with society.
-Unlike Paul, however, he remained indifferent to propagating this revolt which he considered to be an intimate 'elegance'.
+In November 1921, Éluard and Gala visited Max Ernst at his home in Cologne. Éluard had an immediate and an absolute sympathy for Max.
+Underneath the charm, Ernst, like Éluard, was a man deeply revolted, in total rupture with society.
+Unlike Éluard, however, Ernst remained indifferent to propagating this revolt which he considered to be an intimate "elegance".

-Paul and Gala moved to a house just outside Paris and were joined by Max Ernst, who entered France illegally, using Éluard's passport.
-Jean Paulhan once more helped Paul by providing Max Ernst with fake identity papers.
-Paul, Max, and Gala entered into a ménage à trois in 1922.
-Paul was torn between his love for Gala and his friendship for Max.
+Éluard and Gala moved to a house just outside Paris and were joined by Max Ernst, who entered France illegally, using Éluard's passport.
+Jean Paulhan once more helped Éluard by providing Ernst with fake identity papers. Éluard, Ernst, and Gala entered into a ménage à trois in 1922. Éluard was torn between his love for Gala and his friendship for Ernst.
 He refused to challenge Gala, and spent his nights in clubs: the Zelli, the Cyrano, the Parrot, and Mitchell.
-Gala's well-being was still what mattered to him above all and he tried to forget his anxiety by drinking.
+Gala's well-being was still what mattered to him above all, and he tried to forget his anxiety by drinking.

-Éluard, depressed, wrote "Dying of not Dying".
-On 24 March 1924, Éluard disappeared.
+Éluard, depressed, wrote "Dying of Not Dying".
+On 24 March 1924, he disappeared, embarking on a journey around the world.
 No one knew where he was.
-The night before he had had a worrisome meeting with Louis Aragon during which he confessed that he wanted to put an end to a present that tortured him.
-For his friends, Paul was gone forever.
-But Paul wrote to Gala and four months later, she bought a ticket to go and find him and bring him back, locating him in Saigon.
+The night before, he had had a worrisome meeting with Louis Aragon, during which Éluard confessed that he wanted to put an end to a present that tortured him.
+For his friends, he was gone forever.
+But Éluard wrote to Gala and four months later, she bought a ticket to go and find him and bring him back, locating him in Saigon.

 Éluard supported the Moroccan Revolution, as early as 1925, and in January 1927, he joined the French Communist Party together with Aragon, Breton, Benjamin Péret, and Pierre Unik.
 All explained their decision in a collective document entitled Au grand jour.
-It was during these years that Éluard published two of his main works: Capitale de la douleur (1926) and L'Amour la Poésie (1929).
+It was during these years that Éluard published two of his main works: Capitale de la douleur (1926) and L'Amour la Poésie (1929). Éluard's poetry collection L'Évidence Poétique Habitude de la Poésie was translated into Arabic and published in the Egyptian magazine Al Tatawwur in 1940.